Usage

 Timeline mode

 Where the calendar answers “what happens on day X”, the Timeline shows how the work spreads and overlaps over time: one row per card on a shared axis, Gantt-style.
-Switch to it with the Timeline button next to Board / Calendar / Triage (or the Toggle timeline mode command).
+Switch to it with the Timeline button next to Board / Calendar (or the Toggle timeline mode command).

 A card is placed by its start date plus an estimate.
 There is no end-date property.
 The properties are global plugin settings (no per-view overrides):